WangJJ406/DAAH/_pages/dln.md

 ## Course Reflection

-The GPT 3.5 response on 1 February 2024:

 As a 20-year-old university student, I embarked on a transformative journey by enrolling in an introductory course in digital humanities.
 What made this experience particularly enriching was the diverse group of classmates who joined me.
 Our majors spanned a wide spectrum of disciplines, including Computer Science, Interactive Media, Film and New Media, Environmental Studies, Business and Marketing, Literature, and Creative Writing.
 Together, we have explored digital literacy, each bringing a unique set of strategies and skills into the classroom.